enebular/docs/en/InfoMotion/UploadInfoType.md

 lastUpdated: 2017-12-15
 ---

-# Uploading InfoMotion to Enebular
+# Uploading InfoType to enebular

-Once the InfoMotion has been packaged [see InfoMotion tool](./InfoMotionTool.md) The infomotion is ready to be uploaded.
+Once the InfoType has been packaged [see InfoMotion tool](./InfoMotionTool.md) The InfoType is ready to be uploaded.

 In enebular select `InfoType` and click on `upload`